The Future of Large Language Model Pre-training is Federated: Introduction

 \citet{TrainingComputeOptimalLLMs} showed that the effective performance improvement of increasingly large LLMs requires increasingly extensive training datasets.
 Most of the world's data sources are unevenly distributed among private actors who often don't want to share it, even if the data regulations of their respective jurisdictions permit such sharing.
 Since no organization independently owns the rights to a sufficient amount of text data, the multi-terabyte datasets used in these procedures must be obtained from publicly available sources.
 These may include materials potentially protected by intellectual property laws~\citep{NytVsOpenAi} or be otherwise problematic~\citep{trusted_sources_alignment,the_curese_of_recursion, archival_pretraining_data, dp_pre_training_datasets}.
-The potential means of collecting non-public data may require cutting independent deals with data providers~\citep{OpenAISpringerDeal} or taking model training directly to these private data sources.
-The further improvement of LLMs will require more extensive high-quality language data than what has been estimated~\citep{WillWeRunOutOfData} to be publicly available in the future, as early as \num{2026}.
-Given the limits on dataset growth coupled with near-unbounded model growth, increases in memorization and data leakage amongst current LLMs~\citep{SecuringLLMs,WhatCanWeLearnDataLeakageLaw} have started to become evident.
+The potential means of collecting non-public data may require arranging independent deals with data providers~\citep{OpenAISpringerDeal} or taking model training directly to these private data sources.
+It is anticipated that, by \num{2026}, the amount of high-quality data that LLMs will require to continue to improve their performance will exceed what is publicly available~\citep{WillWeRunOutOfData}.
+Where datasets' sizes become constrained, but model growth is unbounded, this can lead to memorization and data leakage amongst current LLMs~\cite {SecuringLLMs,WhatCanWeLearnDataLeakageLaw}.

-The next generation of LLMs and foundation models (FMs) will benefit from effectively leveraging more data and computational sources than the centralized paradigm currently makes available.
-Therefore, we argue that making FMs future even brighter requires shifting the dominant training paradigm to a collaborative federated approach, where nodes control considerable but not immense computational or data resources according to their abilities.
+The next generation of LLMs and foundation models (FMs) will benefit from effectively leveraging more data and computational resources than the centralized paradigm currently makes available.
+Therefore, we argue that making FMs' future even brighter requires shifting the dominant training paradigm to a collaborative federated approach, where nodes control considerable (but not immense) computational or data sources according to their abilities.
 Using federated learning (FL), we can expand the quality of our models by gaining access to previously untapped data and computational sources~\citep{fed_FMs}.
-This will, in turn, allow us to increase the size of models that can be efficiently trained compared to the centralized paradigm and to avoid both memorization and data leakage.
+This broader data availability will, in turn, allow us to increase the size of models that can be efficiently trained compared to the centralized paradigm and to avoid both memorization and data leakage.